curl/curl/docs/libcurl/curl_multi_cleanup.md

 removed

-When this function is called, remaining entries in the connection pool held by the multi handle will be shut down, which might trigger calls to the CURLMOPT_SOCKETFUNCTION(3) callback.
+When this function is called, remaining entries in the connection pool held by the multi handle are shut down, which might trigger calls to the CURLMOPT_SOCKETFUNCTION(3) callback.

 Passing in a NULL pointer in *multi_handle* makes this function return